sjsimpson/commander-power-levels/src/content/power-levels/why-we-use-categories.md

 ---
-name: Why do we use categories?
+name: Why we use categories
-id: why-do-we-use-categories
+id: why-we-use-categories
 order: 0
 ---